FASTrack Learning Community

 6. If I submit test scores, what scores are needed to be a part of FASTrack?

-Students will need to have a 17 or above sub score for the English section on the ACT.
+You can apply to FASTrack test optional.
+If you submit scores, students will need to have a 17 or above sub score for the English section on the ACT.
 If a student is planning on submitting SATR scores, he or she will need a 470 or above for the Evidence based Reading and English section to be a part of the FASTrack Learning Community.

 7. What classes does FASTrack offer?